macrotex/docker-patchman/README.md

 ### Process Reports Delay

-The container will periodically process all received reports and updates its repository information.
+The container will periodically process all received reports and update its repository information.
 It does this by running the report process, sleeping a while, and then repeating.
-The amout of time it sleeps between reports processing is controlled by the environment variable `PROCESS_REPORT_SLEEP_SECONDS`.
-The default value for `PROCESS_REPORT_SLEEP_SECONDS` is 86400 (the numebr of seconds in one day).
+The amount of time it sleeps between reports processing is controlled by the environment variable `PROCESS_REPORT_SLEEP_SECONDS`.
+The default value for `PROCESS_REPORT_SLEEP_SECONDS` is 86400 (the number of seconds in one day).

-Note that on container start-up the reports process sleeps _first_ for `PROCESS_REPORT_SLEEP_SECONDS` and then runs.
+Note that on container start-up the reports process _first_ sleeps for `PROCESS_REPORT_SLEEP_SECONDS` seconds and _then_ runs.

 ### Application debug mode